 Brisbane is one of the oldest cities in Australia and the third most populous one.
 This metropolitan area is situated on the banks of Brisbane River, about 9 miles from its mouth at Moreton Bay.
 It is the longest river in South East Queensland, dammed by the Wivenhoe Dam, forming Lake Wivenhoe; the main water supply for Brisbane.
 Paradoxically, the city’s nickname is ‘Bris Vegas,’ which is attributed to the city’s nightlife, broadening music venues and the central business district.
 It's a great city for students offering them a variety of student homes of all types to choose from near universities.

 Brisbane has dry moderately-warm winters and hot humid summers; the overall climate is humid subtropical.

-Brisbane has numerous universities, such as Queensland University of Technology (QUT), the University of Queensland (UQ) and Griffith University.
-Other universities’ campuses are based in Brisbane, like the Australian Catholic University, Central Queensland University, James Cook University, University of Southern Queensland and the University of the Sunshine Coast.
+Brisbane has numerous universities, such as Queensland University of Technology, the University of Queensland (UQ) and Griffith University.
+Other universities’ campuses are based in Brisbane, like the Australian Catholic University, Central Queensland University, James Cook University, and University of Southern Queensland.
 Brisbane is also home to the Aboriginal Centre for the Performing Arts.
 The Brisbane North Institute of TAFE, the Metropolitan South Institute of TAFE, and the Southbank Institute of TAFE are the three TAFE colleges in the city.